anchpop/wise_mans_haskell/book.md

 2) `::` - Remember, you can read this as "is a".

 3) `Num a =>` - Puts a restriction on the type variable `a`.
-Just `a` on its own can be anything, but when you put `Num a =>` at the beginning of a type signature, whatever type `a` is must be part of the `Num` typeclass.
+Just `a` on its own can be anything, but when you put `Num a =>` at the beginning of a type signature, whatever type `a` takes the place of is constrained to be part of the `Num` typeclass.
 This is called a *type constraint*, because it constrains what types are allowed (`a` would normally allow any type, but because of the type constraint `a` now has to be a number).
 You can think of `=>` as using whatever is on the left side to constrain the right side.

 4) `a  ->  a` - The part of the type signature that should be familiar to you.
 It means we're dealing with a function that takes an `a` and returns an `a`.
-Thanks to `Num a =>`, we have the constraint that `a` be inside the typeclass `Num`, but otherwise we aren't picky.
+Thanks to `Num a =>`, we have the constraint that `a` be inside the typeclass `Num`, but otherwise, we aren't picky.

 The result is a function that can double anything in the `Num` typeclass, which is all our number types!sidenote(If this seems intimidating, read on, more examples will make it clear.)!